Category:

 United States of America

-💰 Compare Allen Iverson's Net Worth
+What Is Allen Iverson's Net Worth?

 Allen Iverson is a retired American professional basketball player who has a net worth of $1 million.
 Allen Iverson is considered one of the greatest basketball players of all time.
 There was a moment in time when Allen Iverson was considered to be basketball's new demi-God.
 He regularly led the NBA in season scoring, is still second only to Michael Jordan in scoring during playoffs, and was named to the NBA All-Star team eleven times.
-Unfortunately, he was also difficult to work with, had some glaring issues with alcohol, and gambling, and his marriage was less than ideal.
-In short, he was excellent on the court, but is behavior was so erratic that it made it hard to rely on him during a game, or to even trust that the would show up.
-Eventually, he burnt enough bridges within the NBA that his only option was to take a job overseas with a Turkish team in the second-tier of the pan-European league.
-After earning more than $200 million from salary and endorsements during his career, overspending, a divorce, and general life challenges have had a serious impact on Allen's finances.
-In the paragraphs below, we detail Allen's financial troubles, legal problems, and famous Reebok trust fund.
+Unfortunately, he was also difficult to work with, had some glaring issues with alcohol and gambling, and his marriage was less than ideal.
+In short, he was excellent on the court, but his behavior was so erratic that it made it hard to rely on him during a game or that he would even show up.
+Eventually, he burnt enough bridges within the NBA that his only option was to take a job overseas with a Turkish team in the second tier of the pan-European league.

 Early Life